 3. Tippet – 20% of the total leader length

 On to the technical bit.
 The single pieces of monofilament line are tied together with blood knots, named after their inventor Mr. Blood.
-These knots are ideal as they provide a perfectly straight connection without any bends and turns.
-I mostly use Maxima camo for the leader and Stroft GTM for the tippet, but choice of monofilament is very much up to you.
+These knots are ideal as they provide a straight connection without bends and turns.
+I mostly use Maxima camo for the leader and Stroft GTM for the tippet, but the choice of monofilament is very much up to you.
 If you believe all the hype, you can even use fluorocarbon.

 Have fun tying the leader.
-It’s a little easier with using a Blood-Knot tool though.
+It’s a little easier with using a Blood-Knot tool, though.